-When used properly, they’ll free you up to pursue your passion and channel it into productive areas of business, saving you man hours, money and unneeded stress in the process.
+When used properly, the best online business tools can free you up to pursue your passion and channel it into productive areas of business, saving you man-hours, money and unneeded stress in the process.

 Project and Task Management Software

-Unless you’re a Luddite keen to manage projects and tasks armed only with a notepad and biro, you probably already use some form of project and task managing tool – and that’s a good thing.
+Unless you’re a Luddite keen to manage projects and tasks armed only with a notepad and pen, you probably already use some form of project and task managing tool – and that’s a good thing.

 Project planning and monitoring, resource allocation, real-time budget management.
-These are all areas that can benefit from dedicated software, providing insights, potentially saving you money and ensuring tasks are completed on time and within budget.
+These are all areas that can benefit from dedicated small business software, providing insights, potentially saving you money and ensuring tasks are completed on time and within budget.

-Finding a project management solution that caters to your business, and can genuinely help you add value, should be a top priority moving forward.
+Finding a project management solution that caters to your business, and that can genuinely help you add value, should be a top priority moving forward.
 And if your current software isn’t working, think about a replacement.